mgreensmith/gocd-dashboard/README.md

 ### Requirements

-- GoCD server v15.1 or v15.2 (this project uses the undocumented `/go/dashboard.json` API)
+- GoCD server version `15.3` or newer.
+(Use branch `pre-15.3-compat` for GoCD version 15.1 or 15.2 compatibility.)
 - A webserver

 ### Usage